Quality and Outcomes Reports - Emergency Medicine

 Patient and Family Experience

-About the data - Children's Hospital of Wisconsin uses a third-party vendor to survey patients and families and obtain feedback about their overall experience.
+About the data - Children's Hospital of Wisconsin in Milwaukee uses a third-party vendor to survey patients and families and obtain feedback about their overall experience.
 Children's Hospital uses the feedback from this survey to direct changes that will improve the patient and family experience.

 Related dimensions of care: